toasty666/brOmpHUD/README.md

 Help/Support
 --------

 Please remember that this hud is not completely finished, and will have some bugs within it.
-You're free to either open a support ticket here on GitHub, make a new discussion thread on my Steam Group
+You're free to either open a support ticket here on GitHub, or make a new discussion thread on my Steam Group

 Credits
 --------